 Read also: Knowing Your Capital Stack

 Endowment funds are generally established by universities, hospitals, charitable foundations, or other non-profit organisations to manage their money, which typically come from donations and are not needed immediately.
-The income generated from investment activities is typically required to be used to finance the beneficiaries’ activities, such as to provide scholarships or to fund charitable events.
+The income generated from investment activities is usually mandated to be used to finance the beneficiaries’ activities, such as to provide scholarships or fund charitable events.

-Institutional investors carry significant clout in the financial market and are able to exert large influence over the price dynamics of certain securities.
-They also own large portions of public listed companies - according to a study conducted by Harvard Business Review, institutional investors own around 80% of all stocks in the S&P 500 index, estimated to be around US$21.7 trillion.
-In addition, financial institutions such as Blackrock, Vanguard, and State Street are the three largest owners of most DOW 30 companies.
+Institutional investors have significant clout in the financial market and are able to exert a large influence over the price dynamics of certain securities.
+They also own large portions of publicly listed companies.
+According to a study conducted by Harvard Business Review, institutional investors own around 80% of all stocks in the S&P 500 index.
+In addition, financial institutions, such as Blackrock, Vanguard, and State Street are the three largest owners of most DOW 30 companies.

-Institutional investors are crucial to financial markets as they provide capital to businesses and also create liquidity for the financial securities they trade in the market.
-Institutional investors also help to enhance market efficiency by improving management accountability and price discovery.
+Institutional investors are crucial to financial markets as they provide capital to businesses and create liquidity for the financial securities they trade in.
+They also help to enhance market efficiency by improving management accountability and price discovery.

-In addition, institutional investors holding a large portion of shares have more power to hold management accountable for actions that undermine shareholders’ interests and welfare.
-With a large portion of shares and voting rights in the company, institutional investors are able to make constructive adjustments in the board’s composition when a company's performance diminishes.
+In addition, institutional investors that hold a large portion of shares have more power to hold the management of companies accountable for actions that undermine shareholders’ interests and welfare.
+With a large portion of shares and voting rights in the company, institutional investors are able to make constructive adjustments in the board’s composition when a company's performance falls by the wayside.